bartdegoede/fteem.github.io/_posts/2016-05-27-how-rails-handles-status-codes.md

 {% endhighlight %}

 As you can see, the `Rack::Utils::SYMBOL_TO_STATUS_CODE` constant contains all of the status codes as symbols.
 The [documentation](http://www.rubydoc.info/github/rack/rack/master/Rack/Utils#SYMBOL_TO_STATUS_CODE-constant) also shows the actual conversion, from `HTTP_STATUS_CODES` to `SYMBOL_TO_STATUS_CODE`:

 {% highlight ruby %}
 Hash[*HTTP_STATUS_CODES.map { |code, message|
   [message.downcase.gsub(/\s|-|'/, '_').to_sym, code]
 }.flatten]
 {% endhighlight %}

 Having all of this documentation in place, is rather easy to see how everything falls into place.
-Rails being a Rack app, can utilise everything that Rack provides, an this is just an example.
-But, how does actually Rails plugs this into it's runtime and has the ability to understand what is the status code?
+Rails being a Rack app, can utilize everything that Rack provides, and this is just an example.
+But, how does Rails actually plugs this into its runtime and has the ability to understand what is the status code?

 ## A bit deeper

-Rails' source code, although very documented and well structured, can still be overwhelming to someone that hasn't spent enough time digging through.
+Rails' source code, although very well documented and well structured, can still be overwhelming to someone that hasn't spent enough time digging through.
 If you are a Ruby developer, I encourage you to spend some time around Rails' code - you will learn a lot, I promise you!

 So, how does Rails know what status code to apply to the response, if you provide just the symbolized version on the status?
-Well, let's start with Rails' class hirearchy, which is quite nice.
+Well, let's start with Rails' class hierarchy, which is quite nice.

 On the surface, or what we usually see as developers, the rendering is done in the controllers.
 If you open any of your applications' `ApplicationController`, you will see something like: